Henri, Count of Chambord: Early life

 Henri d'Artois was born on 29 September 1820, in the Pavillon de Marsan, a portion of the Tuileries Palace that still survives in the compound of the Louvre Palace in Paris.
-His father, the duc de Berry, had been assassinated seven months before Henri's birth.
+His father, the Duke of Berry, had been assassinated seven months before Henri's birth.

 At birth, Henri was given the title of duc de Bordeaux.
 Because of his birth after his father's death, when the senior male line of the House of Bourbon was on the verge of extinction, one of his middle names was Dieudonné (French for "God-given").
 Royalists called him "the miracle child".
 Louis XVIII was overjoyed, bestowing 35 royal orders to mark the occasion.
 Henri's birth was a major setback for the Duke of Orleans' ambitions to ascend the French throne.
 During his customary visit to congratulate the newborn's mother, the duke made such offensive remarks about the baby's appearance that the lady holding him was brought to tears.